ianscottmartin/phase3_project/README.md

 # 5. configure the migration environment (alembic.ini and env.py) finished

 # 6. create declarative environment

+# 7. create schema python classes or models

-# 7. populate the database with seeds
+# 8. populate the database with seeds

-# 8. test the environment relationships one to many
+# 9. test the environment relationships one to many